ShahidHasib586/Shahidhasib586/README.md

 I like to build cool things.</br>

-Currently pursuing Bsc in Mechatronics Engineering (Batch: 2017-21) </br>
+Erasmus Mundus Scholar </br>

+Marine and Maritime Intelligent Robotics </br>

-➤ Working on Battery RUL prediction with deep learning.
+➤ Working on robotics, and computer vision.

-➤ Learning Python, Deep learning.
+➤ Python, Deep learning.

 ➤ Looking to collaborate on ML projects.